 Florida Marijuana & the Fight for Access

-Doctors continue to be wary about enrolling new patients in the State registry while the regulatory framework and legislation are being finalized.
-Though the amendment has been enacted, the state has yet to issue any further guidance on doctors enrolling patients under the new rules.
+Doctors continue to be wary about enrolling new consumers in the State registry while the regulatory framework and legislation are being finalized.
+Though the amendment has been enacted, the state has yet to issue any further guidance on doctors enrolling medical marijuana consumers under the new rules.

-Previously, only terminally ill patients were eligible for full THC cannabis, while high-CBD, low-THC cannabis products were approved for a very limited number of conditions.
-While the new policy is being polished up, Florida marijuana patients are now eligible for full THC cannabis products for a wide array of illness, including (and not necessarily limited to):
+Previously, only terminally ill individuals were eligible for full THC cannabis, while high-CBD, low-THC cannabis products were approved for a very limited number of conditions.
+While the new policy is being polished up, Florida marijuana cardholders are now eligible for full THC cannabis products for a wide array of illness.
+You can view Florida’s medical marijuana qualifying conditions here.

 Education — An Emblem of Adherence

-The effect may just seem like another piece to the drawn-out reform of cultural views of marijuana, but for patients that maintain a low quality of life because of a debilitating illness, the waiting game is — in its own way — a significant pain of itself.
+The effect may just seem like another piece to the drawn-out reform of cultural views of marijuana, but for medical marijuana consumers that maintain a low quality of life because of a debilitating illness, the waiting game is — in its own way — a significant pain of itself.